chnm/thatcamp-org/wp-content/plugins/bbpress-notify-nospam/readme.txt

 * As of version 2.0, the settings are no longer in the Forums screen but have their own location in the Admin menu area.

 = People are getting timeouts when posting a new Topic or Reply.
 Why? =
 * When a new Topic or Reply is created, bbpnns is triggered to send notifications regarding that new post.
-If there are too many recipients, it may take too long for bbpnns to iterate through the recipient list and the webserver will throw a timeout message and the person posting it will think their message didn't get saved.
+If there are too many recipients, it may take too long for bbpnns to iterate through the recipient list and the webserver will throw a timeout message; the person posting it will think their message didn't get saved.
 To get around this problem, turn on the option to send messages in the background.
 That will create a scheduled action for the next time the wp-cron runs, and bbpnns will try to override any time limits while running.

 = Why are some of my users not getting notified? =
 * If you have *not* turned on Background Notifications, see the FAQ item above.
 If you have turned it on and some users are still not getting notified, it could be that your host is not letting bbpnns finish doing its thing, even though the timeout settings have been overridden.
 Some hosts will have scripts monitoring long running processes and have them killed, regardless of the PHP timeout values.
 A solution for this is to have bbpnns work faster, and for that we've released the [Bulk Mailer add-on](https://usestrict.net/product/bbpress-notify-no-spam-bulk-mailer) which connects with an existing Mailgun or SendGrid account and sends notifications to up to 1000 recipients in the time it would otherwise take to send to a single one.